w3c/ServiceWorker/README.md

 ## Installing a controller

-Assume the folling is osted at `http://example.com/index.html`:
+Assume the following is hosted at `http://example.com/index.html`:

 ```html
 <!DOCTYPE html>